thornjad/jtbot/README.md

 ### Get API keys

 Set up application keys for the Twitter account you want to use: [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new).
-Add to the `.env` file:
+Create a file called `.env` (with the dot) and put these keys in it:

 * Consumer Key (API Key)
 * Consumer Secret (API Secret)